Ratification of the eCMR protocol in Europe

 In February 2008 an additional e-protocol was added to the CMR convention, which entered into force in June 2011.
 The e-protocol provides a legal framework and standards for the use of electronic means to record the CMR consignment note.

-Belarus, Bulgaria, Denmark, Czech Republic, Estonia, Finland, France, Iran, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Germany, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Tajikistan, Ukraine ,United Kingdom of Great Britain and Northern Ireland and Uzbekistan.
+Belarus, Bulgaria, Denmark, Czech Republic, Estonia, Finland, France, Germany, Iran, Latvia, Lithuania, Luxembourg, Moldova, The Netherlands, Norway, Oman, Poland, Portugal, Russia, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Tajikistan, Ukraine ,United Kingdom of Great Britain and Northern Ireland, Uzbekistan, Kyrgyzstan, Azerbaijan, and Turkmenistan.

-Several other countries, such as Germany and Italy are currently working on the ratification of the eCMR.
+Several other countries, such as Italy are currently working on the ratification of the eCMR.